 8. Reviews & Testimonials

-88% of customers read reviews to determine the quality of local businesses.
+8% of customers read online reviews to determine the quality of local businesses.
 Make it easy on your customers and put your reviews right on your website.
 People trust online reviews almost as much as they trust recommendations from a friend.
 Adding online reviews to your website lets you select the most helpful and in-depth reviews.

 9. Frequently Asked Questions